silx-kit/silx-training/software_engineering/1_Project/index.rst

 - Open source licenses:

-  * GPL like enforces the publication of any derived work
+  * GPL like enforces the distribution of source code
-  * LGPL like which allows the distribution of modified code but enforces the publication of the modification
+  * LGPL like enforces the publication of modified code
   * MIT/BSD which provides the name of the author for information (for scientific citation)